top of page

 1. Understand What You’re Really Entitled To

 Before you counter anything, take the time to understand whether the offer is fair.
-Many employers only offer minimum ESA entitlements, but under Canadian common law, you may be owed much more — sometimes 1 month of severance per year of service, or even more depending on your age, position, and job market.
+Many employers only offer minimum statutory entitlements under employment standards legislation, but under Canadian common law, you may be owed much more.
+This could be 1-2 months of pay per year of service, or even more depending on your age, position, and job market.

-Use SeverEase's resources to get a rough estimate of your entitlements based on:
+Use SeverEase's Severance Estimator to get a rough estimate of your entitlements based on:

 • Your length of service